finos/regular-table/examples/row_mouse_selection.md

 First we'll `filter()` the row headers to those that intersect with the `selection`'s range, then we'll extract the `row_header` that matches our `selection`'s `row_header_x`.
 The resulting `matchingGroupValues` will look something like `["Group 0", "Group 10", ...]`.
-Next we find the indexes of each value that matches our `selection` and compare.
+Next, we find the indexes of each value that matches our `selection` and compare.
 ```javascript
 const isRowHeaderSelected = (meta, visibleRowHeaders) => {
     const matches = matchingRowSelections(meta);